 3. Heidi Wilbers.
 You have a lovely heart.
 Thank you for all you gave.

 4. All the other ladies, Joanne, Charmaine, Kathy, Margy, and Lara.
 Thank you that you trusted us to bring you this event.
 Thank you for your participation and making it possible to support TAPOSA.
 We appreciate every sent spent.

 5. The Farm Inn.
 You guys rock!
 Service, support, the room and the food was superb.
 I will always recommend you to the world.
 A fabulous venue in the heart of Pretoria.

 If you would like to know more about our charity, click here.

 Hi, my name is Ansu and I am a memory keeper.
-I was born and raised in Pretoria and have live here all my life.
+I was born and raised in Pretoria and have lived here all my life.
 I love my city, I love memory keeping, scrapbooking and pretty paper.
-I am the founder of the Pretoria Scrapbook Society and aim to help grow our local network of scrapbookers and paper artists through this society.
+I am the owner of Pretoria Scrapbooking and aim to help grow our local network of scrapbookers and paper artists through this venture.
 We are people with heart and so we also support local charities.
-Pretoria Scrapbook Society also aim to support and promote local business and the scrapbook and paper craft industry in South Africa.
+Pretoria Scrapbooking also aim to support and promote local business and the scrapbook and paper craft industry in South Africa.
 Join us as we grow our network!